uharston/CarQuiz/README.md

 [X]-> Make new API endpoint that only sends 10 random cars from the quiz

 [] Make a study for the quiz area that displays all of the cars
-    []-> Make a Study the Cars Button on the landing page
+    [X]-> Make a Study the Cars Button on the landing page [X]-> Fetch all the cars
+    []-> Clear the homepage
+    []-> Render the blank page where that cars index will go with nav bar

 Fetch Request
 1. [X] fetch 10 Cars for the quiz
-2. [] update correct answers after each question, display stats regarding how many users get this question correct
+2. [X] update correct answers after each question, display stats regarding how many users get this question correct
 3. [] fetch all of the cars so users can study for the quiz
+4. [] allow user to like and dislike questions